 IWMI's Mission is to improve the management of land and water resources for food, livelihoods and the environment.

-Asia & Pacific Europe, Caucasus & Central Asia International NGO Middle East & Nothern Africa Sub-Saharan Africa
+East Asia & Pacific Europe & Central Asia International NGO Middle East & North Africa Sub-Saharan Africa

 Project ongoing since: 2005